microsoft/code-with-engineering-playbook/docs/agile-development/advanced-topics/team-agreements/team-manifesto.md

 - It aims to give a common understanding about the desired expertise, practices and/or mindset within the team
 - Based on the needs of the team and retrospective results, it can be modified during the engagement.

-In CSE, we aim for quality over quantity, and well-crafted software as well as to a comfortable/transparent environment where each team member can reach their highest potential.
+In ISE, we aim for quality over quantity, and well-crafted software as well as to a comfortable/transparent environment where each team member can reach their highest potential.

 The difference between the team manifesto and other team documents is that it is used to give a short summary of expectations around the technical way of working and supported mindset in the team, before code-with sprints starts.